emintz/ArduinoLib/RTOSAid/README.md

 ## Intended Use

-RTOSAid is intended for use in open source ESP32 software projects that are based on the Arduino API.
-It's intended for use cases whose complexity makes them difficult to implement within the Arduino's `setup()`/`loop()` framework.
+RTOSAid is intended for use in open source ESP32 software projects that are based on the Arduino API Its intended for use whose complexity makes them difficult to implement within the Arduino's `setup()`/`loop()` framework.